How to handle an argument

 A primary requirement for any fight is to maintain control.
 You do not have the license to be childish, abusive or immature.
 If you have legitimate feelings, you are entitled to give a reasonable voice to those feelings in a constructive way.
 (That includes not being self-righteous or taking yourself too seriously.)

-8 Tips to handle a disgreement responsibly:
+8 Tips to handle a disagreement responsibly:

-Take it private and keep it private.
+Take it private and keep it confidential.

 Fighting in front of your children is nothing short of child abuse.
 It can and will scar them emotionally — all because you don’t have the self-control to contain yourself until you can talk privately.

 Stick to the current issue – don’t dwell back into the past

 Please don’t bring up old grudges or sore points when they don’t belong in a particular argument.
 Put boundaries around the subject matter so that a fight doesn’t deteriorate into a free-for-all.

 Share your feelings – do not accuse or blame

 Deal with the issue at hand, not with a symptom of the problem.
 Get honest about what is bothering you or come away from the exchange even more frustrated.
 The best way to achieve this is to share what you feel and not to attack, for example: